Penn's Center for Implantable Hearing Devices offers patients cochlear implants.

 The continuous improvement in cochlear implant technology and a commitment to the latest research and technical advancements has enabled specialists at Penn to offer an alternative to patients with severe-to-profound hearing loss who no longer benefit from a hearing aid.

-Cochlear implant surgery is simple, safe, and its benefits are well established.
+Cochlear implant surgery is safe and simple, and its benefits are well established.
 Following the procedure, most patients are able to better communicate and be more independent.
 Some patients may even regain the ability to enjoy music.